franchert/site_tool/README.md

 ##Framework

 Dynamic front-end site prototype following the principles of [Atomic Design][http://bradfrost.com/blog/post/atomic-web-design/].
-Product starts out-of-the-box as a clickable prototype of a typical higher education website.
+Product starts out-of-the-box as a clickable prototype of a blank higher education website.

+Each index file pulls in a specified 'layout' file, which represents the front-end code.
+The layout file then pulls in the header and footer.
+The header pulls in stylesheets and script files.

+It also pulls in a 'director' file, which represents the dynamic and back-end components.
+The director file pulls in components functions, which are organized into groups within the components folder.
+It also pulls in global functions (which are functions that don't directly impact content but used many places), as well as a variables file, which calculates dynamic per-page variables such as path, page titles, section and mini-site information.

 '''

 ##TODO:

-- Remove client-specific logos/text
-- Change color scheme to grayscale
-- Add additional components to examples pages (dropdown, matrix, module, table, colorbox, event, news, factoid, profile, subsection, spotlight)
+- Add additional components to examples pages (colorbox, profile, subsection, spotlight)
-- Style sitemap page
+- Style .sitemap page
-- Clean complex functions (subnav, main nav, promo)
 - Figure out a way to not need numbering on directories for ordering purposes within subnav/main nav

 '''